microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 Try to play with the parameters and see how it impacts the answer.

-### Step 2: Build, Train and Deploy you assistant with your own data
+## Step 2: Build, Train and Deploy you assistant with your own data

 Now that you started building your assistant, you can start training it with your own data.
 As the OpenAI service is a constantly evolving service, the way you can train your assistant can change over time.

 You will find a step by step guide on how to train your assistant with your own data from the playground [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart).

-### Validate the challenge:
+## Validate the challenge:

-In order to validate the challenge, you should be able to demonstrate a working conversational agent that can answer questions based on your own data.
+In order to validate the challenge, you should be able to:
+- demonstrate a working conversational agent that can answer questions based on your own data.

 ---

-## Challenge 2: Semantic Kernel Samples
+# Challenge 2: Semantic Kernel Samples

 We are about to embark on a remarkable journey.
 However, instead of a DeLorean, our vehicle will be our collective creativity, innovation and the semantic Kernel.
 Before diving head first into the future let's set some ground rules to score point.
 Basically, each of the folowing challenges are composed of different step that weight 1 point.
 Once all the steps of a challenge are completed, an additional 5 points will be awarded.
 The total score of the challenge will be the sum of the points earned for each step and the bonus points for completing the challenge.